 - The Flash #133, a classic Silver Age Flash story where Abra Kadabra turns the Flash into a marionette.

-- In "Strung Along," in issue #33 of The Vault of Horror, a dying puppeteer's marionettes came to life and turned his greedy wife into a puppet in a more gruesome and literal manner than most stories of this variety.
+- In "Strung Along" in The Vault of Horror #33 a dying puppeteer's marionettes come to life and turn his greedy wife into a puppet in a more gruesome and literal manner than most stories of this variety.

 - The film version of The Hitchhiker's Guide to the Galaxy had a moment where the Infinite Improbability Drive turned the characters into yarn puppets, due to the ship being a giant ball of yarn (complete with knitting needles).
 Arthur vomits yarn just as normality is reached, and his normal self is shown pulling yarn out of his mouth.